Innovative Pedagogies for International Development, June 2021

 Kirchuffs Atengble, PACKS Africa

 The field of international development has evolved tremendously in recent times, with the most recent evolution being accompanied by the need to alter educational practices and pedagogies, including migration of learning to virtual platforms, as a result of the novel coronavirus pandemic.
-Whiles this is applicable to all facets of education, the field of international development studies has become most critical for various reasons that include potential disparities in development outcomes (including inequalities within the field).
+While this is applicable to all facets of education, the field of international development studies has become most critical for various reasons that include potential disparities in development outcomes (including inequalities within the field).
 Cardinal limitations for learners from resource-constrained settings have expanded from difficulties in funding their international development scholarships to include (among others) difficulties in physically joining learning sessions due to the need for maintaining physical distances – as part of pandemic management protocols.

 Digital technologies offer an opportunity to address these and many more barriers, but they need to be deployed with adequate understanding of the unique contexts of these learners, potentially militating against learning outcomes even when the technologies are deployed.
-This skill building session aims to achieve the following learning outcomes;
+This skill-building session aims to achieve the following learning outcomes;

 - help practitioner participants analyse the unique conditions under which undergraduate students in resource-constrained settings achieve maximum participation in learning sessions;